Merkur Club of America

 Can I leave my car on the showgrounds over night?

 Yes, Carlisle Events provides 24 hour security and many owners leave their cars on the showfield.
-However, we'd recommend bringing your Merkur to the Radisson in Camp Hill in the evenings, where the club congregates after the show and into the night.
+However, we'd recommend bringing your Merkur to the Penn Harris Hotel in Camp Hill in the evenings, where the club congregates after the show and into the night.

 I've heard about the awards, what are they?